Unit + integration tests across modules (in-memory)

 Reconciler deployment modes¶

-The reconciler can now run in three shapes from the same artifact:
+The reconciler runs in three shapes from the same artifact:

 - All-in-one: default profile; public APIs, durable queue ownership, and local executor polling stay in one runtime.